armstrongwang20/PKT-MCNN/README.md

-# The code for "Coarse-to-Fine: Multi-Task Convolutional Neural Network With Progressive Knowledge Transfer For Intelligent Large-Scale Fault Diagnosis".
+# The code for "Coarse-to-Fine: Progressive Knowledge Transfer Based Multi-Task Convolutional Neural Network for Intelligent Large-Scale Fault Diagnosis".
-This work has been submitted.
+This work has been accepted to IEEE Transactions on Neural Networks and Learning Systems.
 Feel free to contact us.